Cage: Entertainment

 Cages are used in various forms of entertainment to create excitement from the sense that the entertainers are trapped in the cage.
 For example, cage dancing "refers to a scantily-clad feminine dancer, perhaps wearing a mini-skirt or hot- pants, and (supposedly) trapped inside of a hanging bird cage".
 Cage fighting involves two combatants, usually engaging in mixed martial arts, inside a cage-like structure, and "conjures up the image of two combatants trapped in a cage, trading vicious blows as the audience bays for blood".
 In Australia, a ban on the use of "cage-like enclosures" at such events was lifted in 2014.
 Steel cages are also one of the oldest form of enclosures used in professional wrestling.
 The first "steel cage match" of any kind took place on June 25, 1937 in Atlanta, Georgia.
 This match took place in a ring surrounded by chicken wire, in order to keep the athletes inside, and prevent any potential interference.
+Similarly speaking, the early history of basketball leagues would utilize wire cages for the basketball players to compete in a rougher manner than what would be found in the present-day era of the sport.